Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 - [ ] a disk consolidation
 - [ ] a disk defragmentation

 #### Q5.
 A Windows Server 2012 R2 VM is available to use.
 You created an XML file that includes all the server roles and features you require for a file server.
-The XML tile is stored at the root of the D: drive.
+The XML file is stored at the root of the D: drive.
 What PowerShell command do you run to configure the server?

 - [ ] `Install-WindowsServices -ConfigurationFilePath d:\PowerShellConfig.xml`
 - [ ] `Install-WindowsFeature -ConfigurationFilePath d:\root\PowerShellConfigFile.xml`
 - [ ] `Install-WindowsRole -ConfigurationFilePath d:\FileServerConfig.xml`
 - [x] `Install-WindowsFeature -ConfigurationFiIePath d:\FileServerConfig.xml`

 #### Q6.
-When configuring a CA which role service provides a web interface for users to easily request and renew certificates?
+When configuring a CA, which role service provides a web interface for users to easily request and renew certificates?

 - [ ] Network Device Enrollment Service
 - [x] Certification Authority Web Enrollment